• Skip to primary navigation

 Instructions

-• In a deep pot or Dutch oven heat the oil over medium-low heat; add the meat along with a large pinch of salt; cook, stirring to break it up until it is no longer red; add the onion and garlic, sauté together for about 3 minutes, then add the pico de gallo and cook for 3 minutes longer.
-Stir in the tomato paste and stir it in well; then add the beer.
-Allow the beer to cook until it is no longer foaming; then add enough beef stock to cover the meat by about ½ inch.
 Stir in the chili powder, oregano, and cumin.
 Lower the heat to simmer, and simmer for 2 hours.
 If uncovered, check often to ensure the meat remains covered, adding beef broth as needed.
 After 2 hours, add the beans, taste and adjust for seasonings; cook for ½ hour to 1 hour more.
 Serve in bowls with optional toppings if desired.

-• If cooking in a crock-pot or slow-cooker, after cooking the meat and vegetables, transfer to your crock-pot and add the balance of the ingredients, excluding the beans.
+• If cooking in a crock-pot or slow-cooker: after cooking the meat and vegetables, transfer to your crock-pot and add the balance of the ingredients, excluding the beans.
 Cook on low for 6 - 8 hours, add the beans and cook 1 hour longer.

 Notes